pantoninho/dabo/README.md

 This is the smart contract that players mostly interact with.
 It is responsible for:
 * creating and placing bets
 * holding player stakes
-* transfering winning shares to prize claimers
+* transfering winning shares to rewards claimers

 ##### **State**
 * `DABets bets`: bet catalogue